Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 # Introduction
-HabitatHome Demo and the tools and processes in it is a Sitecore&reg; solution example built using Sitecore Experience Accelerator&trade; (SXA) on Sitecore Experience Platform&trade; (XP)  following the Helix architecture principles.

 This Section is dedicated to the deployment of the Habitat Home Demo project onto Azure PaaS.

 # Important Notice

-### License
-Please read the LICENSE carefully prior to using the code in this repository

 ### Support